 3. Dividend Yield

 The dividend yield helps investors, particularly those focused on income, gauge how much they’ll earn in dividends relative to a stock’s price.
-It’s an important factor when selecting stocks that provide consistent income.

-To calculate the dividend yield, divide the annual dividend by the stock’s price.
 For example, if a stock pays $4 annually and is priced at $100, the dividend yield would be 4%.
 While high dividend yields can be appealing, they may also indicate risk, so evaluate the company’s overall health before investing.

 Dividend Yield Formula: